ashav/CarND-LaneLines-P1/writeup_asha_P1.md

 ### RGB Color Space

+The following are the color selection bitmaps for the RGB color space.
 White color is relatively easy to segment in the RGB domain (e.g. values in range [190,190,190] to [255,255,255]).
 Yellow is harder in the RGB space (Pure yellow in the RGB space is [255,255,0]).
-Especially to create a simple filter to discover different shades of yellow.
-So we look at alternate color spaces.
+As shown below, white works well, but yellow does not.
+Also as the RGB color space is additive and does not separate luminance and chrominance, there could be issues as it gets darker.
+So we explore alternate color spaces.

 <img src="./test_images_output/solidWhiteCurve_color_select_rgb.jpg" width="250" /> <img src="./test_images_output/solidWhiteRight_color_select_rgb.jpg" width="250" />
 <img src="./test_images_output/solidYellowCurve_color_select_rgb.jpg" width="250" /> <img src="./test_images_output/solidYellowCurve2_color_select_rgb.jpg" width="250" />